 For our “A Place to Call Home” goal, Ellevest assumes you’ll want to buy your house in six years, but your timeline is customizable.
 You can change it to three, ten — whatever your personal goal date happens to be.
 We’ll also recommend amounts for one-time and monthly deposits toward this goal, and build you an investment portfolio with an eye to giving you a 70% chance of reaching it — or better — over that timeframe.

 We do this by investing your money into a highly diversified portfolio of low-cost ETFs; we customize the portfolio to your timeline, including shifting it into more conservative the closer you get to your goal timeline.
 That way the money for your down payment is less sensitive to market ups and downs when you need it.

-Why not just “save” the money in a high-yield savings account or even a short-term CD?
+Why not just “save” the money in a savings account or even a short-term CD?
 Because by investing, you have the opportunity to grow your money, which — if you’re several years away from buying — may mean more home.

 Once you take these first four steps, you'll be well on your way to reaching your goal of being a homeowner.
 And the smarter you are with these early moves, the lower you can make your housing costs.
 That means you'll give yourself more room in your budget to invest in your other goals, and to decorate your new digs.